 -the Legal Network for Gender Equity and the National Women's Law Center is connecting workers to attorneys for legal help or questions about new laws that allow paid sick leave in the wake of COVID-19.
 Lawyers in the Network will provide a free initial meeting. https://nwlc.org/legal-assistance

 -WorkSource Georgia is continuing to provide assistance on workforce development, including to those laid-off, losing self-employment income, unemployed for extended periods, and/or a dislocated worker. https://tcsg.edu/worksource/covid-19-employment-training-assistance

 -the $2 trillion federal stimulus package signed into law on Mar 27 will grant relief to Americans in the form of a one-time check (most will receive $1,200).
 You may now check the status of your check (i.e., "Economic Impact Payment") online: www.irs.gov/coronavirus/get-my-payment.
-There is no need to apply, but for those who aren't normally required to file federal income taxes, it's recommended that you visit the IRS website and fill out your information here: www.irs.gov/coronavirus/non-filers-enter-payment-info-here.
+There is no need to apply - EXCEPT those who aren't normally required to file federal income taxes, like individuals with <$12K income, should visit the IRS website and fill out your information here: www.irs.gov/coronavirus/non-filers-enter-payment-info-here (deadline: Nov.
+21)

 -non-filers may also choose to complete and fill out your tax return for free at http://turbotax.intuit.com/stimulus-check.
 For additional help, see the "TAXES" section below.

 -the Giving Kitchen provides financial assistance to food service workers who have to miss work because of COVID-19 (no unemployment covered). https://thegivingkitchen.org/help